 Billions of people around the world rely on Google Search as their gateway to information on the Web.
 In this project, we examine how Google Search personalizes results for users, and what types of search queries are more heavily personalized.

 On the web, it is possible for e-commerce sites to personalize the prices of products for each person, a phenomenon known as price discrimination.
-In this project, we measures personalization on major e-commerce and travel sites to identify cases of price discrimination, as well as a related technique called price steering.
+In this project, we measure personalization on major e-commerce and travel sites to identify cases of price discrimination, as well as a related technique called price steering.